Akilshaik/Akilshaik/README.md

 - 🌱 I’m currently learning React, Python
 - 👯 I’m looking to collaborate on Ai Projects like jarvis and edith
 - 💬 Ask me about Python, Frontend,DSA
-- 📫 How to reach me: www.linkedin.com/in/akil-shaikh-93a5971b2
+- 📫 How to reach me: akilshaikh4161@gmail.com
 - 😄 Pronouns:  he/him
-- ⚡ Fun fact: [A Fun Fact About You, e.g., I love hiking and have climbed 5 of the 7 summits]
+- ⚡ Fun fact: I can solve a Rubik's Cube in under a minute.

 ### Skills
 - **Programming Languages:** Python, Java, C,javascript
 - **Frameworks & Libraries:**  React, Node.js, Flask,tkinter
-- **Tools & Platforms:** [Tools and Platforms, e.g., Docker, AWS, Git]
+- **Tools & Platforms:**  Git,Github,Visual Studio
 - **Databases:**MySQL, MongoDB

 ### Projects
-- [Project Name](link to project): Short description of the project and your role.
+- QR-Based-Attendance-Tracking-And-Gate-Security-System([link to project](https://github.com/Akilshaik/QR-Based-Attendance-Tracking-And-Gate-Security-System)): This Project contains a web application developed using Flask for managing and tracking user entry and exit times through QR code scanning.
+The application is designed to handle multiple roles such as Admin, Security Guard, and Users, providing different levels of access and functionality.
 - [Project Name](link to project): Short description of the project and your role.

 ### Connect with me: